Make the bid-no-bid decision

 Determine what your chances of winning are.

-If your chances are sub-optimal, a decision needs to be made as to whether a bid should be submitted or not.
-Sometimes the strategic benefits may outweigh the costs.
+If your chances are sub-optimal, decide whether to submit.
+Sometimes strategic benefits outweigh the costs.

 Calculate the odds

-- poor quality bids reduce the chances of winning
+- Poor quality bids reduce your chance of winning.

 Calculate your bidding budget